Five skills to look for when hiring a PHP developer

 As a language, PHP isn’t as flexible as Java, so there won’t be a massive variation between the core elements.
 This means you should be able to hire someone who can cope with all elements of an application.

-Mark Emmerson, Team Leader at Pearson Frank, advises that you consider this versatility when recruiting.
+Mark Emmerson, Team Leader at FRG Technology Consulting, advises that you consider this versatility when recruiting.
 “There’s a lot more malleability when you’re looking to secure the services of a PHP developer,” says Mark, “as chances are you’ll find someone who’ll be relevant to all the PHP tasks your business has.”

 Larger organisations may have more time to source a person for every small role.
 However, SMEs often won’t have this luxury, so you’ll need to work fast to source a developer who is more flexible or a PHP generalist before the top talent is snapped up.